June 4, 2026

 A Look Back

-June 2006 Thirty five Applicants, being sixteen members of the House of Commons and nineteen members of the Britain’s Upper House (the House of Lords), including a former Home Secretary, Lord Waddington, former Solicitor General, Lord Archer, and a retired Law Lord, Lord Slynn, apply to the Secretary of State to de-proscribe the PMOI.
+Thirty-five applicants, being sixteen members of the House of Commons and nineteen members of Britain’s Upper House (the House of Lords), including a former Home Secretary, Lord Waddington, a former Solicitor General, Lord Archer, and a retired Law Lord, Lord Slynn, apply to the Secretary of State to de-proscribe the PMOI.
 The Applicants maintain that the continued proscription of the PMOI puts constraints on their otherwise right to support the PMOI by all available democratic and lawful means.
-They say that they wish to, and considered that they are entitled to, invite support for the PMOI, arrange meetings to further the political activities of the PMOI, address meetings to encourage support for the PMOI and invite others to provide money and property to further the political activities of the PMOI.
+They say that they wish to, and consider that they are entitled to, invite support for the PMOI, arrange meetings to further the political activities of the PMOI, address meetings to encourage support for the PMOI, and invite others to provide money and property to further the political activities of the PMOI.

-Sept.
-2006 The Secretary of State rejects the de-proscription application, despite failing to produce any evidence of PMOI being “concerned in terrorism”.
+The Secretary of State rejects the de-proscription application, despite failing to produce any evidence of the PMOI being “concerned in terrorism”.

-23-31 July 2007 Proscribed Organisations Appeal Commission (POAC) holds hearings to hear the arguments, while scrutinizing more than 20 witness statements and 20 volumes of documentation.
-Three days of “closed hearing” took place in which all “classified material” from a variety of sources was scrutinized.
-In this part of the hearing a British Foreign Office official gave oral testimony and was cross-examined about the “classified material”.
+The Proscribed Organisations Appeal Commission (POAC) holds hearings to hear the arguments, while scrutinizing more than 20 witness statements and 20 volumes of documentation.
+Three days of “closed hearing” took place, in which all “classified material” from a variety of sources was scrutinized.
+In this part of the hearing, a British Foreign Office official gave oral testimony and was cross-examined about the “classified material”.

-Nov.
-30, 2007 Rejecting the documentation produced by the British government, including the “classified material”, and rejecting the oral testimony of the British Foreign Office official, POAC rules that “having carefully considered all the material before us, we have concluded that the decision” to keep the PMOI blacklisted “was flawed and must be set aside”.
+Rejecting the documentation produced by the British government, including the “classified material”, and rejecting the oral testimony of the British Foreign Office official, POAC rules that “having carefully considered all the material before us, we have concluded that the decision” to keep the PMOI blacklisted ‘was flawed and must be set aside.”
 It added that the decision “is properly characterised as perverse”.
 The POAC added that “we order that Secretary of State lay before Parliament the draft of an Order under section 3(3)(b) of the 2000 Act removing the PMOI from the list of proscribed organisations in Schedule 2.”

 Dec.
 14. 2007 POAC reaffirmed its November 30 ruling and rejected the Secretary of State’s leave for appeal against the judgment.